University Policies

 • Maintain updated emergency contact information in Workday.

-• Discuss alternative work arrangements with his/her supervisor in advance of an emergency, such as working from home or another location in case of an emergency.
+• If applicable, discuss alternative work arrangements with the employee’s supervisor in advance of an emergency, such as working from an Alternative Worksite Location in the event of an emergency.

 • Understand work assignments that must be completed during an Emergency and/or Administrative Closure.

-• Work during Emergency and/or Administrative Closures; whether On-Campus, at home, or at another location.
+• Work during Emergency and/or Administrative Closures, whether On-Campus, at an Alternative Worksite Location.

-• Ensure that their department is appropriately staffed during Emergency and/or Administrative Closure.
-Determinations of appropriate staffing may vary based on the academic calendar, season, or situation.
+• Ensure that their department is appropriately staffed during an Emergency and/or Administrative Closure.
+Determinations of appropriate staffing may vary based on the academic calendar, season or situation.

-• Submit their list of Essential Positions as part of the department's annual Business Continuity Plan update.
-Lists should indicate whether the position is an On-Campus or Remote Access position and/or essential on an academic year, seasonal, or situational basis.
+• Submit a list of Essential Positions as part of the department's annual Business Continuity Plan update.
+Lists should indicate whether the position is an On-Campus or Remote Access position and/or Essential on an academic year, seasonal or situational basis.

 • Notify employees in writing that they serve in Essential Positions.

-• Direct supervisors and their employees to define, document, and keep up to date a list of meaningful work that must be completed during an Emergency and/or Administrative Closure.
+• Direct supervisors and their employees to define, document, and keep up-to-date a list of meaningful work assignments that must be completed during an Emergency and/or Administrative Closure.

-• Plan for and provide flexible work arrangements during Emergency and/or Administrative Closure to the extent possible.
+• Plan for and provide flexible work arrangements during Emergency and/or Administrative Closures to the extent possible.

 • Communicate work expectations to staff regularly and repetitively.